defgsus/clipig/docs/templates/walkthrough.md

-# CLIPig walk-through
+# Walk-through

-First of all, experiments are defined in [YAML](https://yaml.org/) files.
+First of all, CLIPig-experiments are defined in [YAML](https://yaml.org/) files.
 I actually prefer [JSON](https://www.json.org/) but it does not support comments out of the box and is quite strict with those trailing commas and all that..
 Anyways, the basic